 High Ancillary Service Limit (HASL)

 A dynamically calculated MW upper limit on a Resource to reserve the part of the Resource’s capacity committed for Ancillary Service, calculated as described in Section 6.5.7.2, Resource Limit Calculator.
-HASL is also included in Section 5.7.4.1.1, Capacity Shortfall Ratio Share and in the Reliability Unit Commitment (RUC) optimization but is not adjusted for Non-Frequency Responsive Capacity (NFRC) as in Section 6.5.7.2.
+HASL is also included in Section 5.7.4.1.1, Capacity Shortfall Ratio Share, Section 6.8.3.1.1, Capacity Shortfall Ratio Share for an LCAP Effective Period, and in the Reliability Unit Commitment (RUC) optimization but is not adjusted for Non-Frequency Responsive Capacity (NFRC) as in Section 6.5.7.2.

+Low System-Wide Offer Cap (LCAP) Effective Period

+The period in which the System-Wide Offer Cap (SWCAP) is set to the LCAP.

 4.4.11 System-Wide Offer Caps

 (1) The SWCAP shall be determined in accordance with the Public Utility Commission of Texas (PUCT) Substantive Rules.
 The methodology for determining the SWCAP is as follows:

-(a) The Low System-Wide Offer Cap (LCAP) is set on a daily basis at the higher of:

-(i) $2,000 per MWh for energy and $2,000 per MW per hour for Ancillary Services; or
+(a) The Low System-Wide Offer Cap (LCAP) is set at $2,000 per MWh for energy and $2,000 per MW per hour for Ancillary Services.

-(ii) Fifty times the effective daily FIP, expressed in dollars per MWh for energy and dollars per MW per hour for Ancillary Services.

-(b) At the beginning of each year, the SWCAP shall be set equal to the High System-Wide Offer Cap (HCAP) and maintained at this level as long as the Peaker Net Margin (PNM) during a year is less than or equal to PNM threshold per MW-year.
-If the PNM exceeds PNM threshold per MW-year during a year, on the next Operating Day, the SWCAP shall be reset to the LCAP for the remainder of that year.
+(b) At the beginning of each year, the SWCAP shall be set equal to the High System-Wide Offer Cap (HCAP) and maintained at this level as long as the Peaker Net Margin (PNM) during a year is less than or equal to the PNM threshold per MW-year.
+If the PNM exceeds the PNM threshold per MW-year during a year, on the next Operating Day, the SWCAP shall be reset to the LCAP for the remainder of that year.

 (c) ERCOT shall set the PNM threshold at three times the cost of new entry of new generation plants.